terramate-io/terramate/docs/config-overview.md

 The configuration defined in a directory is merged into a single configuration where multiple blocks of same type can be defined if their contents do not conflict.
 In other words, the definition of a block can be split into multiple blocks where each defines a part of the whole definition.
-The only exception being the [generate](https://github.com/mineiros-io/terramate/blob/main/docs/codegen/overview.md) blocks and the `import` block.
+The only exceptions are the [generate](https://github.com/mineiros-io/terramate/blob/main/docs/codegen/overview.md) blocks and the `import` blocks.
 The [globals](https://github.com/mineiros-io/terramate/blob/main/docs/sharing-data.md) block extends the merging to the hierarchy of globals.

 For example, the configuration below is valid: